(Update February 9th: The deal with Seaborne Freight was cancelled due to its proposed port of use being unsuitable.)

-Lee Rowley, a Tory MP in Derbyshire, is co-chair of FREER think-tank.
+Lee Rowley, a Tory MP in Derbyshire, was co-chair of FREER think-tank.

-FREER is a subsidiary of Institute of Economic Affairs(IEA): “FREER will have its own advisory board, brand, and image, but it will be financed, run and operated by the IEA.”
+FREER was a subsidiary of Institute of Economic Affairs(IEA): “FREER will have its own advisory board, brand, and image, but it will be financed, run and operated by the IEA.”

 In November FREER published Rowley’s paper ‘Next Generation Capitalism.’